Key Takeaways

 H1B Visa Attorney Fee

 The cost of an H1B visa attorney is approximately $2,500.
-You’ll likely find it beneficial to hire an H1B work attorney to ensure proper application completion.
-Attorney fees are also generally covered by the employer, not the foreign employee.
+You’ll likely find hiring an H1B work attorney beneficial to ensure proper application completion.
+The employer, not the foreign employee, generally covers attorney fees.

 1. They ensure accuracy and compliance for H1B visa applications or transfer applications.